OpenCLTBrigade/cmpd-holiday-gift/README.md

 When you pull changes to the database schema or sample data the application may stop working.
 When this occurs you need to delete the SQLite database in `run/` and restart your server instance.
-After restarting the server be sure to seed the database using `npm run seed-server`.
+After restarting the server be sure to seed the database using `npm run seed`.
 You should now be good to keep going!

 # Build for Production